playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 When using `ViewChild` by itself, it updates the value of the `testingMessageCompVar` at the same time that the `AfterViewInit` lifecycle method is ran.
 This value update is then in turn reflected in the template itself.

 Angular, however, does not like values being updated directly within the `AfterViewInit`.
-Angular runs change detection often after an `ngDoCheck` and, after that method, does not like to re-check if there are things to update on screen (as there can be timing conflicts under-the-hood that require a lot of foundation regarding how the change detection process works to explain properly - well outside the scope of this post).
+Angular runs change detection often after an `ngDoCheck` and, after that method, does not like to re-check if there are things to update on-screen (as there can be timing conflicts under-the-hood that require a lot of foundation regarding how the change detection process works to explain properly — well outside the scope of this post).

 Because of this — when using the `ngDoCheck` — you're manually running the variable update, which in turn informs Angular’s change detection process to include this in it’s list of screen updates.

 > I realize there’s a lot going on in this example and that can be very confusing, even for me writing it!
 If you’re wanting to learn more but feeling discouraged after reading through this section a time or two, give [this resource](https://blog.angular-university.io/angular-debugging/) (from "Angular University", a great un-official Angular resource hub) a shot.
 It’s what I used to re-learn the elements at play with this error.

-> If there’s more interest in an article from me about Angular change detection, reach out - I'd love to gauge interest!
+> If there’s more interest in an article from me about Angular change detection, reach out — I'd love to gauge interest!

-### Great Scott - You Control The Timing!
+### Great Scott — You Control The Timing!
 The `static` Prop {#static-prop}

 That said, there might be times where having the value right off the bat from the `ngOnInit` might be useful.
 After all, if you're not embedding a view into a view, it would be extremely useful to be able to get the reference before the `ngAfterViewInit` and be able to avoid the fix mentioned above.